-The real reason so many people like to rail against BMI is because it’s often a number they don’t like.
+The home truth is that the reason so many people like to rail against BMI is because it’s often a number they don’t like.

-Instead of telling people the truth—that being obese is bad for you, and BMI is good at predicting who is obese—they point to the shortcomings of BMI as evidence that it doesn’t matter.
+Instead of telling people the truth—that being overweight or obese is bad for you, and BMI is good at predicting who falls into these two categories—they point to the shortcomings of BMI as evidence that it doesn’t matter.

-The fact is that if you’re obese according to BMI charts, there’s a 95% chance you’re actually obese if you’re a man and a 99% chance you’re obese if you’re a woman.
-The reason you’re considered “obese” according to a BMI chart isn’t because you have excess muscle or bone.
-It’s because you’re carrying too much body fat.
+If you’re obese according to BMI charts, there’s a 95% chance you’re actually obese if you’re a man and a 99% chance you’re obese if you’re a woman.
+If you’re overweight according to a BMI chart, then you’re also probably overweight and could benefit from losing weight (unless you lift weights or have a naturally muscular build).

-A Better Way to Know if You’re Healthy
+A Better Way to Know if You’re at a Healthy Weight

 BMI is based on your height and weight, and your height isn’t going to change.

 So, in effect, tracking your BMI is no different than tracking your body weight.